 - Made her first NCAA Tournament appearance in the Tempe Super Regional on May 26 against Kentucky, pinch hitting and getting on base after being hit by pitch.

 - Finished the season with three runs scored, five hits, one double and tied for a team best two triples.

 - Four-year letterwinner at Simi Valley High School for head coach Heidi Bird, Soria has led SVHS to back-to-back Marmonte League Championships.
 Soria is a Maxprep Division I Underclassman All American.

 - During her high school campaign she has been named the All-Marmonte League Most Valuable Player, First Team All County, CalHI All-State First Team Underclassman, Offensive Player of the Year and the Suzanne Manlet Invitational Most Valuable Offensive Player.

 - Soria played club ball with So Cal Pumas 18 Gold for coach Gary Keohohou based out of Newbury Park, Calif.
 While with the Pumas she helped lead them to a first-place finish at the Hawai'i Invitational, fifth-place showing at the Colorado Fireworks and ninth place at the Premier National.

 Jennifer Ann Soria is the daughter of John and Jamie Soria.
 She has one brother Jonathan and one sister Jessica.
-She is an exploratory major and plans to do social work upon graduation.
-She describes herself as a clean freak.
-Hobbies include listening to music.
+Soria is currently a family and human development major.
+Her hobbies include watching Netflix, hanging out with friends and family, and playing with her dog Max.

 Pac-12 All-Academic Second Team | May 30